yenyang/Anarchy/README.md

 Pro tip: Use the brush mode to remove trees and standalone props.
 If you unselect the brush snapping option for "Remove only matching type", and right click you can remove them within a radius and it only targets standalone props and trees.

-## Invisible Paths, Roads, and Markers
-The mod will automatically toggle the DevUI setting to "Show Markers" when drawing or plopping invisible paths, roads, object markers, etc.

-You can toggle DevUI Setting to "Show Markers" yourself using DevUI -> Gameplay -> Show Markers.
-There is also a toggle in Extra Landscaping Tools 2.0 or later while drawing surfaces.

-ABSOLUTELY, NEVER, attach an invisible path/road to an invisible paths/roads in growable/zoned buildings!!!
-Several triggers that will occur later will crash your game.
-You can attach an invisible path or road to an invisible paths/roads in ploppable building, but if you later want to apply one of the various building upgdrades you will need to remove the attached invisible networks first.

 ## Disclaimer
 This mod does NOT allow you to do everything including:
 * If the vanilla net tool would remove an existing network, it will still do that.